cube-js/cube/README.md

 ```

 ### 4. Visualize Results
-Now you are ready to use this library to add analytics features to your app.
+The Cube.js client connects to Cube.js Backend and lets you visualize your data.
+This section shows how to use Cube.js Javascript client.
 #### Installation

 Vanilla JS: